ingadhoc/stock/stock_voucher/README.rst

 To configure this module, you need to:

 #.
-Nothing to configure
+To configure Books:  Go to Stock / Configurations / Books.
+#.
+To configure the Declared Value , Book Required and Restrict Number Package: Go to Stock Pincking Type.

 Usage
 =====

 To use this module, you need to:

 #.
-Go to Stock / Configurations / Books to confirgure the Books to use in pickings.
+Just create a sale order, confirm and transfer the products.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot